How to make your CV stand out at university

-You might not be intending to enter the world of work for another few years, but that's not to say you can't prep now for what you need to do to snag the best job.
+You may not be intending to enter the world of work for another few years, but that's not to say you can't start prepping now for what you need to do to snag the best job.

-Every university has a careers service, and they should be more than happy to chat to you for half an hour about how to achieve your long-term goals.
+Every university has a careers service, and they'll be more than happy to chat with you for half an hour about how to achieve your long-term goals.
 Make use of the service while you still can!